 Corrunich is ideal for hill walkers, bird-watchers and cross-country skiers.
 It is also well-situated for fishing in the Avon, Livet and Spey rivers and there is pony-trekking, downhill skiing and golf in the area.
 For those interested in whisky, there are distilleries dotted around the countryside, a good family-run pub nearby and the village of Tomintoul, the highest settlement in the highlands, some 12 miles away.

 In winter, Corrunich is for the truly adventurous, who, at times of heavy snowfall when even the owner's Land Rover may not be able to get through, will not mind donning boots and full winter clothing to walk in and out with their luggage etc in rucksacks - just over a mile, so possibly unsuitable for children then - and even being snowed in for days!
 Their reward is a truly magical experience, (plus some great ski-ing) which they will dine out on for months to come.

 Heating is by oil-fired central heating (included) and wood-burning stove.
 Bed-linen and towels are included.
-Sorry, no pets.
-No smoking within the cottage.
+One dog is welcome.
+Sorry, no smoking within the cottage.

 - Open-plan room - Sitting/Dining/Kitchen with wood-burning stove, TV/DVD, cooker, fridge etc.

 - Bathroom with bath, shower, WC and basin.

 - Adjoining Barn with laundry room with washing-machine, tumble-drier and deep-freeze (shared).